 - Measure effectiveness and adapt: Use assessments, feedback surveys, and performance tracking to evaluate the success of your training program.
 Adapt modules to reflect advancements in AI technology or changes in regulations.

-Take ethical and legal risks seriously
+Understanding ethical and legal risks

 For firms to embrace AI in a responsible way, they need systems and protocols that prioritize ethical use, data security and compliance.
 Innovative solutions, like those developed at Darrow, show how AI can support legal professionals while maintaining the highest ethical standards and protecting sensitive information.